-- Ease of Paddling – Inflatables will never be as rigid, so are more difficult to paddle than solid boards, particularly in rougher water.
+Ease of Paddling – Inflatables will never be as rigid, so are more difficult to paddle than solid boards, particularly in rougher water.

-- Large Dogs – If you are heavy and/or have a large dog, an inflatable may not be sufficiently rigid to support your combined weights satisfactorily.
+Large Dogs – If you are heavy and/or have a large dog, an inflatable may not be sufficiently rigid to support your combined weights satisfactorily.

-- Convenience – Inflating the SUP is a faff, so in practice, many users leave them inflated.
+Convenience – Inflating the SUP is a faff, so in practice, many users leave them inflated.
 So, they might as well store and transport a solid board!

-Try Before You Buy – Hiring a Board
+Try Before You Buy: Hiring a Board

 A hire company may offer lessons, or at the very least, give you some pointers on technique.
 Hiring should also give you the peace of mind that you are launching in a safe location for your first time on the water.

-4. Choosing a Safe Location
+Choose a Safe Location to SUP